rknightuk/intersect/src/pages/macos/index.md

 [Fantastical](https://flexibits.com/fantastical) is an excellent calendar app.
 It does have a full app but I never use that.

 [xbar](https://xbarapp.com) (formally BitBar) "_lets you put the output from any script/program in your macOS menu bar._".
 I have two plugins: microphone mute and now playing.
 [View my xbar plugins on Github](https://github.com/rknightuk/xbar-plugins).
+[SwiftBar](https://github.com/swiftbar/SwiftBar) is another version of BitBar although it wasn't compatible with my plugins.

 [CleanShot X](https://cleanshot.com) for screenshots, screen recording, and annotation.